Burhan7777/Scribble/Features.md

 31) Text formatting features(Main):
 32) Buy App Bar should not be visible to users who bought app:
 33) Export to PDF and other documents:
+34) Red premium bar when 30 days are over: